DaveSaah/notable/golang/05-07_collection_types/07_structs.md

     }
 }
 ```
+> It is recommended to use field names when creating struct objects to prevent semantic bugs in the future.

-# Getting Values From a Struct
+## Getting Values From a Struct

 - Dot (.) syntax is used to get the corresponding fields inside a struct.